C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 Purposes:

-(spreads the risk, although in most cases marine policies are on a subscription
+risk, although in most cases marine policies are on a subscription basis and

 4 Change in risk due to seasonal or political conditions.